WebOrigami/docs/content/async-tree/SetMap.md

 ---
 title: SetMap class
-subtitle: Wraps a JavaScript Set instance as an async tree
+subtitle: Wraps a JavaScript Set instance as a map
 ---

 ## API